Madame Curie (film)

-The film tells the story of Polish-French physicist Marie Curie in 1890s Paris as she begins to share a laboratory with her future husband, Pierre Curie.
+The film tells the story of Polish-French physicist Marie Curie in 1890s Paris as she begins to share a laboratory with her future husband Pierre Curie.

-This was the fourth of nine onscreen pairings between Pidgeon and Garson.
+This was the third of eight onscreen pairings with Pidgeon and Garson.

-In several versions, much of the scientific aspects of the film were cut down or edited out entirely.
+In several versions, much of the scientific aspects of the film were cut or removed entirely.
 Turner Classic Movies has shown it unedited at 124 minutes.

 Plot

-Marie Sklodowska is a poor, idealistic student living in Paris and studying at the Sorbonne.
+Marie Skłodowska is a poor, idealistic student living in Paris and studying at the Sorbonne.
 She neglects her health and one day faints during class.
 Her tutor, Prof. Perot is sympathetic and, finding that she has no friends or family in Paris, invites her to a soirée his wife is throwing for a "few friends" (primarily professors and their wives).
 Among the many guests is physicist Pierre Curie, an extremely shy and absentminded man completely devoted to his work.
 He allows Marie to share his lab and finds that she is a gifted scientist.
-Appalled that she plans on returning to Poland to teach after graduation, rather than devoting her life to further study, he takes her to visit his family in their country home.
+Appalled that she plans on returning to Poland to teach after graduation rather than devoting her life to further study, he takes her to visit his family in their country home.
 Marie and Pierre both tend to concentrate on science to the extent that they don't realize until the last minute they have fallen in love.
 Even when Pierre asks Marie to be his wife, he does so in terms of reason, logic and chemistry.